akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 54: Saturday April 10, 2021

+**Pomodoros Completed**: 2

+**Today's Progress**: Read a couple articles, worked on a problem that's been eluding me.

+**My Feelings:** I was really exhausted today and my day kinda got derailed which threw me off.
+Still over my minimum for the week, but would like to do more before the week is over.

+### Day 53: Friday April 9, 2021

+**Pomodoros Completed**: 5

+**Today's Progress**: Attended a meetup with the SPOT mods.

+**My Feelings:** It was really great, I feel a lot more confident about (virtually) meeting up with other students now.

 ### Day 52: Thursday April 8, 2021

 **Pomodoros Completed**: 6